Class-Incremental Motion Forecasting: Introduction

-Our key contributions can be summarized as follows: \begin{enumerate} \item Formal introduction of the novel open-world motion forecasting task. \item \net, the first approach tailored for end-to-end open-world motion forecasting. \item A pseudo-labeling strategy with a vision-language model-based error filtering mechanism to generate motion forecasting pseudo-labels. \item A variance-based experience replay selection mechanism based on the latent distribution of motion queries to alleviate long-term forgetting. \item Extensive experiments and a comprehensive ablation study on two real-world datasets. \item Demonstration of the natural extension of our model to class-incremental end-to-end planning as well as zero-shot capability for real-world deployment. \item Publicly available code upon acceptance at \url{https://omen.cs.uni-freiburg.de}. \end{enumerate}
+Our key contributions can be summarized as follows: \begin{enumerate} \item Formal introduction of the novel class-incremental motion forecasting task. \item \net, the first approach tailored for end-to-end class-incremental motion forecasting. \item A pseudo-labeling strategy with a VLM-guided error filtering mechanism via a 3D-to-2D keypoint voting to generate motion forecasting pseudo-labels. \item A variance-based experience replay selection mechanism based on the latent distribution of motion queries to alleviate long-term forgetting. \item Extensive experiments and a comprehensive ablation study on two real-world datasets. \item Demonstration of the natural extension of our model to class-incremental end-to-end planning as well as zero-shot capability for real-world deployment. \item Publicly available code upon acceptance at \url{https://omen.cs.uni-freiburg.de}. \end{enumerate}